Why Third-Party Cookies Were Deprecated: The State of Things in 2026

 Google’s approach to filling its own measurement gap relies heavily on machine-learning models that infer unobserved conversions from observed patterns.
 GA4’s “modeled conversions” and the Privacy Sandbox’s Protected Audience API are examples.
 The upside is that Google has an enormous data set to train these models against.
 The downside for typical WordPress publishers is opacity: you are trusting a model you cannot inspect to tell you what traffic you received.

 Watch out: Modeled data in GA4 is often presented alongside measured data without a clear visual distinction.
-If you are making content or budget decisions based on GA4’s reported numbers, verify whether those numbers include modeled conversions — they may be inflating your apparent performance.
+If you are making content or budget decisions based on GA4’s reported numbers, verify whether those numbers include modeled conversions — they may be significantly inflating your apparent performance figures.

 Options for Implementing Cookieless Tracking on WordPress

 Once you understand the methods, you need to evaluate the practical options available in the WordPress ecosystem.
-Here is where things get complicated: WordPress’s plugin market includes dozens of analytics tools, but most of them are thin wrappers around third-party scripts — meaning they inherit all the same blocking and compliance problems.
+Here is where things get complicated: WordPress’s plugin market includes dozens of analytics tools, but most of them are thin wrappers around third-party scripts — meaning they inherit all the same blocking and compliance problems that made third-party cookies problematic in the first place.

 Self-Hosted Open-Source Analytics

 Matomo (formerly Piwik) is the most prominent option here.
 You install it on your own server, which means the data stays under your control and qualifies as first-party.
 Matomo has built-in cookieless tracking modes and a solid GDPR compliance story.
 The challenge is operational: you are responsible for server maintenance, database management, updates, and performance tuning.
-For high-traffic sites this can become a meaningful engineering burden.
+For high-traffic sites, this can become a meaningful engineering burden — one that smaller WordPress publishers rarely have the capacity to take on.

 Privacy-First SaaS Analytics

 Plausible and Fathom are lightweight, privacy-first analytics services that use cookieless methods by default.
 They are genuinely excellent for simple traffic metrics.
 Their limitation is depth: if you need funnel tracking, ecommerce attribution, or event-level granularity, these tools quickly hit their ceiling.
-They are also external services, so your data lives on someone else’s infrastructure.
+They are also external services, so your data lives on someone else’s infrastructure, and pricing scales steeply with traffic volume.

 Native WordPress Plugin — FPAI